awillats/interactive-visualization-resources-and-advice/README.md

 One double-edged feature of Plotly is the gradient of multiple approaches to achieve the same plot:
 - Good-looking plots can be put together very quickly with **Plotly express**
 - If you need more customization, you often end up switching to Plotly's **graph objects**.
 This has a similar level of customization to matplotlib
-- If you want to compose multiple plots together, you use Plotly's **figure factor** While this flexible allows you to pick the right tool for the job, it makes looking through the documentation much more confusing.
+- If you want to compose multiple plots together, you use Plotly's **figure factory**

+While this flexible allows you to pick the right tool for the job, it makes looking through the **documentation much more confusing.**

   <!-- unfortunately multiple ways to accomplish a single task means looking through documentation can be difficult -->